iot49/photo-web/README.md

 ### Updating

-To update to the lastest version availabe on github, run the following commands in your project folder:
+To update to the latest version from GitHub:

 ```bash
 git pull